Co-evolution of dust grains and protoplanetary disks: Results

 Figure \ref{Fout} shows the time evolution of the mass ejection rate due to the molecular outflow.
 The mass ejection rate is calculated as

 where $v_r^+ \equiv \max(\vel\cdot \rad,0)$ denotes the positive radial velocity, and we perform the surface integral on a sphere with radius of $100 {\rm AU}$.

 The mass ejection rate is highly variable and has a peak value of $\gtrsim 10^{-5} \msunyear$.
 This is comparable to the mass accretion rate in the disk.
-Comparing the mass ejection rate with the epoch when the dust-to-gas mass ratio begins to increase (at $t_* \sim 8\times 10^3$ yr; figure \ref{dust_size_mass}), a mass ejection rate of $10^{-6}$ to $10^{-5} \msunyear$ and the mean dust size of $\sim 100 \mum$ are required for the "ash-fall" phenomenon to happen, in which the disk gas is selectively ejected into interstellar space by the outflow and the dust grains are resupplied to the disk.
+The figure \ref{dust_size_mass} and \ref{Fout} suggest that a mass ejection rate of $10^{-6}$ to $10^{-5} \msunyear$ and the mean dust size of $\sim 100 \mum$ are required for the "ash-fall" phenomenon to happen, in which the disk gas is selectively ejected into interstellar space by the outflow and the dust grains are resupplied to the disk.